yeshan-geo/yeshan-geo.github.io/pages/pub.md

 - Kang Y., Wu K., Gao S.<sup>*</sup>, Ng I., Rao J., **Ye S.**, Zhang F., and Fei T., “STICC: a multivariate spatial clustering method for repeated geographic pattern discovery with consideration of spatial contiguity” _International Journal of Geographical Information Science_, 2022

 #### Ongoing papers
-- **Ye S.**, Hartman S., Carrano M., and Peters S.E., “Sedimentary rock quantity and the dinosaur fossil record in the Cretaceous of North America” in prep
+- **Ye S.**<sup>*</sup>, Hartman S., Carrano M., Peters S.E., and Wang J., “Sedimentary rock quantity and the dinosaur fossil record in the Cretaceous of North America” in prep

 #### Conference abstracts and preprints
 - **Ye S.**, "Generative AI May Prefer to Present National-level Characteristics of Cities Based on Stereotypical Geographic Impressions at the Continental Level" _Arxiv Preprint_, 2023